Yosranabil/Tiny-Lang-Compiler/README.md

 ## Features
 * Lexical Analysis: Tokenizes the input source code into a stream of tokens.
-* Syntax Parsing: Parses the token stream to create an abstract syntax tree (AST).
+* Syntax Parsing: Parses the token stream to create a parse tree.